Akuli/teek/docs/tkinter.rst

 --------

 In tkinter, destroying the root window destroys the whole GUI and usually the program terminates soon after that.
-In pythotk, destroying a window doesn't quit the GUI, so instead of ``root.destroy()`` you need :func:`pythotk.quit`.
+In teek, destroying a window doesn't quit the GUI, so instead of ``root.destroy()`` you need :func:`teek.quit`.

-Trying to close a pythotk window does nothing by default.
+Trying to close a teek window does nothing by default.
 If you want the whole program to end instead, do this::

     window.on_delete_window.connect(tk.quit)